 - In the Windows Search bar, type index and open Indexing Options.

 - Click Modify to choose the directories you commonly access.

 - Click Advanced and choose the File Types tab.

 - Select file types you want to be indexed (or uncheck the ones you don’t see necessary) by checking the boxes.

 - Confirm changes and restart your PC.

-With that, we can conclude this article.
 In case you have something interesting to add, we encourage you to do so in the comments section below.